cncf/glossary/content/en/hypervisor.md

 by taking the advantage of [bare metal machine](/bare-metal-machine/) resources (CPU, Memory, Network, and Storage), dividing them into sub-parts, and allocating resources accordingly to create multiple [virtual machines (VM)](/virtual-machine/).
-In the marketplace, they are available as Type 1 hypervisors that can be installed directly on the physical server, giving it direct access to system hardware resources.
-Type 2 hypervisors, on the other hand, are installed and executed by the operating system and allow the operating system to make hardware decisions.

 ## Problem it addresses